The 11 most spectacular hidden coves on the Costa del Sol

 Both beaches are surrounded by cliffs and lush vegetation which gives them a special charm, very difficult to find on the western Costa del Sol.

 Both coves are relatively small and therefore endure high occupancy in summer, but it is well worth a visit.
-In fact, the nudist beach is my favourite on the Costa del Sol.

-In both coves there is the option to eat, in the textile cove there is a restaurant on the cliff top with views and in the nudist beach there is a chiringuito (beach bar).
+In both coves there is the option to eat.
+In the textile cove there is a restaurant on the cliff top with views and in the nudist beach there is a chiringuito (beach bar).

 Due to the gravel and rock formations the water is more transparent and cleaner than at most of the neighbouring beaches.